zouzias/maven-python-mojos/maven-python-plugin/README.md

     mvn test

-to run your python test. __Please note that only tests written using [pytest](https://docs.pytest.org/en/latest/usage.html) are supported for now__
+to run your python test. __Please note that only tests written using [pytest](https://docs.pytest.org/en/latest/usage.html) are supported for now.__

     mvn package